RHS Growing Guides

 -

-If you want to grow a trained pear tree, such as an espalier or fan, decide if you want to train it yourself from scratch starting with a one year old tree (maiden) or buy a (more expensive) partially trained tree.
-These are available from specialist nurseries.
+If you want to grow a trained pear tree, such as an espalier or fan, decide if you want to train it yourself from scratch starting with a one-year-old tree (maiden).
+If so, choose a tree with several good shoots growing from the central stem (leader), then you can train and prune it into any of the popular tree forms if you wish – see Pruning and Training, below.
+Alternatively, buy a partially trained tree from a specialist nursery.

 Recommended Varieties